 2. Difficulty getting the donor extra medication on short notice.

 4. Cooperation with outside monitoring clinics

-A proven donor is an egg donor who has already completed an egg donor cycle that resulted in a pregnancy.
-The donor may have been donated once or several times.
+A proven donor is an egg donor who has already completed an egg donation cycle and egg retrieval.
+The donor may have donated once or several times.
 The American Society of Reproductive Medicine suggests that egg donors should not donate more than 6 times.
 On occasion, a physician may allow an egg donor to donate more than 6 times.
-However, in our experience, we have found that egg donor’s do not respond as well to stimulation medications once they have donated more than 6 times.
+However, in our experience, we have found that egg donors do not respond as well to stimulation medications once they have donated more than 6 times.
 The benefits of choosing a proven donor are:

 1. The donor has already completed the prescreening evaluations at least once prior.
 This usually indicates that the donor will pass all evaluations again.

-2. The doctor can review the egg donor’s previous cycle results and make a decision on her specific medication protocol based on her previous cycles.
+2. The doctor can review the egg donor’s previous cycle results and decide on her specific medication protocol based on her previous cycles.

-3. The donor is comfortable with the process and understands the commitment she is making.
+3. The donor is comfortable with the egg donation process and understands the commitment she is making.

-It is important to note that there are not as many proven egg donors available and often times these donors are matched for a subsequent cycle while they are still in cycle.
-Proven egg donors also receive higher compensations than first time egg donors.
+It is important to note that there are not as many proven egg donors available and often these donors are matched for a subsequent cycle while they are still in a cycle.
+Proven egg donors also receive higher compensation than first-time egg donors.

-Access to our industry-leading online egg donor database is absolutely free.
-Here’s a quick overview on how to find an egg donor with Donor Nexus:
+Access to our industry-leading online egg donor database is free.
+Here’s a quick overview of how to find an egg donor with Donor Nexus: